What’s the purpose of the work to improve whitebait management?

-Who are the members of the working group?
+Who were the members of the Whitebait Working Group?

 What sort of options will be considered?

-- Changes to the whitebait regulations covering fishing gear, whitebait seasons, closed areas and data gathering.
+- Changes to the whitebait regulations covering fishing gear, whitebait seasons, and closed areas.

 Do we know enough about whitebait to manage them properly?

-DOC published a report summarising the current knowledge about whitebait earlier this year.
-This report showed that we have good knowledge in some areas such as the habitat and distribution of whitebait species, and general pressures and threats, but there are gaps such as the effects of harvest.
-The need to gather further information or do specific research may be identified as one of the management options.
+DOC published a report summarising the current knowledge about whitebait in 2018.
+This report showed that we have good knowledge in some areas such as the habitat and distribution of whitebait species, and general pressures and threats.
+It also noted gaps, like the effects of harvest.

 While gaps in our knowledge of whitebait creates challenges, the management of these fish and the fishery can still be improved.